Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 It’s one thing to see El Capitan, Yosemite Valley Falls, and Half Dome from different vantage points like Taft Point and Glacier Point.
 Once you get into the valley, you have a whole different perspective of those landmarks and others.
 The valley also has the Merced River running through it and green meadows.

 There are a number of trails that you can follow when enjoying the valley.
 My wife and I did a little over a 2 mile loop.
 As you do the loop, you can also do little excursions that can get you away from some of the hustle and bustle of the valley floor.
-You can read more about our hike by clicking the link
+More details about this loop hike can be found in my hiking guide.

 Vernal Falls